 Background of the First Book

 The book begins when Seth and Kendra Sorenson are on their way to their grandparents on their father's side.
-They are going to be staying there for a while because their mother's parents have passed away.
+They will stay there for a while because their mother's parents have passed away.
 They are dropped off at their grandma and Grandpa Sorensons.
 They are unsure of what to expect since they had not spent much time with these grandparents.
-They explore the area, and although everything seems very typical, they feel like there is a mystery yet to uncover.
-It is not until the precocious Seth begins to test his boundaries that they find the reality that lies within Fablehaven.
+They explore the area, and although everything looks pretty typical, they feel there is a mystery yet to uncover.
+It is not until the intelligent Seth begins to test his boundaries that they find the reality that lies within Fablehaven.

-Their discoveries are not a shock to the grandparents; in fact, they had hoped that Kendra and Seth would be able to find the secrets that lay within.
+Their discoveries are not a shock to the grandparents; they had hoped that Kendra and Seth would be able to find the secrets that lay within.
 The grandparents had hoped someday they would find hers that would be capable of taking care of this fantastical land.
 Seth finds these mysteries as he stretches his boundaries, while Kendra, the more mature and older sibling, discovers this land after finding a key that leads to a puzzle.
-Eventually, she discovers that more lies behind this beautiful setting where butterflies are actually fairies along with many other fantastical creatures.
+Eventually, she discovers more lies behind this beautiful setting where butterflies are fairies and many other fantastical creatures.

 List of Mythical Creatures in Fablehaven

-- Blixes - creatures that are similar to vampires, except after they have bitten their victim, they leave behind trace elements that allow them to gain control of them.
-There are three different kinds in the book, one being a narcoblix that controls people while they sleep.
+- Blixes - creatures similar to vampires, except after they have bitten their victim, they leave behind trace elements that allow them to gain control of them.
+The book has three different kinds, one being a narcoblix that controls people while they sleep.
 There is a lectoblix that drains the youth out of its victims.
 Finally, there is a viviblix that can control the dead.

 - Brownies - are tiny creatures that repair broken items.
 If one leaves out fixings for a cake, they will make delicious baked goods.

 - Centaur - very proud half horse and h humans who are arrogant and believe they are supreme beings.